-My name is Brett Pritchard and I am a 55 years old Australian.
+My name is Brett Pritchard and I am a 57 years old Australian.
 I gained my Diploma of Permaculture Design in 1992 and graduated with a Bachelor of Natural Environments and Wilderness Studies in 2007.
 As part of my degree I studied Climate Change Science and Policy at the Australian National University and Tropical Soils at James Cook University.
-I’m currently President of Permaculture Townsville Inc. and have spent much of the past three years trialling an urban food growing system for the dry tropics.
+I have spent much of the past five years trialling an urban food growing system for the dry tropics.
 There is some more info about me and my skills, education and experience on my LinkedIn profile here.

 I also do self-funded overseas aid work and recently assisted running permaculture aid courses in the Philippines (October 2014, September 2015).
 My first overseas aid experience was in 1991-93 when I lived in a Penan village in the Borneo rainforest in Sarawak (Malaysia) for two years.
 The villagers had been nomadic hunter gatherers and had only settled around 1970 and so had no tradition of agriculture.
 I gained support for the two year project from the Sarawak government who supplied materials and chickens.
 One tree species I introduced to the village was Inga edulis, commonly known as ice cream bean due to the white fluffy ‘fruit’ around the seeds in its long pods tasting like vanilla ice cream.
 This is now a popular village tree throughout Sarawak.
 We also planted 10,000 native fruit trees and 10,000 sago palms in the secondary rainforest around the village.